Ra'ad-II: Technical design

 Data provided by the Inter-Services Public Relations, the Ra'ad-II has an extended range of 600 km and has a conventional tail fin configuration compared to the twin tail configuration of the previous version.

 It has a new "X" type tail as opposed to previous versions large horizontal tails.
 It has a length of 4.85 m, and is much lighter than the previous weapon system.
 Design and control surfaces changes to Ra'ad-II allows to integrate with the JF-17 Thunder platform— the PAF's primary strike platform.

 Aerial-based deterrence

 Both Hatf-VIII Ra'ad and Ra'ad-II are seen as providing Pakistan the aerial nuclear deterrence against the much larger Indian Air Force and their air defenses in an event of large scale conventional war.

-In a view of one former PAF's former fighter pilot, Ra'ad "treetop-hugging [ALCM] with its minuscule radar cross-section should be a good antidote to the Indian acquired of S-400 Triumf."
+In an interview of one former PAF's former fighter pilot, the pilot stated that the Ra'ad "treetop-hugging [ALCM] with its minuscule radar cross-section should be a good antidote to the Indian acquired of S-400 Triumf."
 While the Islamabad-based Center for International Strategic Studies (CISS) analyst maintained that the Ra’ad-II is "Pakistan's response to Indian development of the Nirbhay cruise missile."